What is "king of the hill"?

-King of the Hill (KoTH) is a competitive hacking game, where you play against up to 9 other hackers to compromise a machine and then patch its vulnerabilities to stop other players from also gaining access.
+King of the Hill (KoTH) is a competitive hacking game where you play against up to 9 other hackers to compromise a machine and then patch its vulnerabilities to stop other players from gaining access.
 The longer you maintain your access, the more points you get.

 Traditionally you are taught how to compromise a machine to claim ownership of it.
 TryHackMe provides plenty of content on how to do so.
 However, an often overlooked aspect of hacking is maintaining access and patching vulnerabilities.

-KoTH inspires you to not only apply the knowledge gained from the content within the platform in a competitive, timed setting; KoTH also encourages the use of blue-team tactics to prevent others from using similar methods such as those that you employed to compromise the machine.
+KoTH inspires you to not only apply the knowledge gained from the content within the platform in a competitive, timed setting; KoTH also encourages the use of blue-team tactics to prevent others from using similar methods, such as those you employed to compromise the machine.

 Read our KoTH blog post to learn about some tips and tricks for winning your first KoTH game!

 The platform creates groups in the form of a lobby.
 These lobbies consist of a maximum of 10 participating players but can have spectators.

 This means you can 1v1 or host a lobby to compete against a handful of your friends.

 When creating a lobby, you will be given the option to specify whether or not the lobby will be private or public, as well as how soon the lobby will start (i.e., In an hour from now to allow time for public lobbies to become full) or for example, 15 minutes if you are creating a private lobby where you have already arranged with the members.

 A unique invite link will be generated when you create a private lobby.
 You can share this link with the members you want to participate against.
 This is found under the "Settings" menu (top right) within the lobby.
 As a subscriber, you can choose what machine your lobby will use.